for self-publishing authors in the sapphic or LGBTQ+ community

 When I proofread, I check for the following:

-Correct grammar, spelling, and punctuation are correct,
+Make sure grammar, spelling, and punctuation are correct,

 Consistency of capitalization and hyphenation was utilized where needed,